7 Top Things to Do in Prague in 2 Days – What to See?

 The second day will be a walk past the historic landmarks and visitor sights in the Old Town, the Jewish Quarter, and the New Town on the right riverbank.

-Once at the bridge you will notice the two bridge towers standing at each their side of it – and you will be able to admire rows of baroque statues, as well as talented artists occasionally performing on the pedestrian bridge.
+Once at the bridge, you will notice the two bridge towers standing on each side of it – and you will be able to admire rows of baroque statues and talented artists occasionally performing on the pedestrian bridge.

 Charles Bridge was constructed by the architect Peter Parler in 1357 and remained for many years (until 1841) the only access point from the city to the castle.
-Many of the 30 sculptures date from around 1700 and they each have an interesting history.
-You may for instance notice people touching the Statue of the Czech saint St John of Nepomuk since there is a saying that this brings good luck!
+Many of the 30 sculptures date from around 1700, each having a fascinating history.
+You may, for instance, notice people touching the Statue of the Czech saint St John of Nepomuk since there is a saying that this brings good luck!

-No need to say that the beautiful bridge is a favoured location for both photoshoots and amateur pictures with Prague’s fairy-tale castle forming a stylish backdrop.
+There is no need to say that the beautiful bridge is a favoured location for photoshoots and amateur pictures, with Prague’s fairy-tale castle forming a stylish backdrop.

-On the castle hillside above crooked alleys and surprising vineyards, you will now walk up the path to the castle area which is a UNESCO World Heritage Site.
-Actually, the oldest vineyard in Bohemia can be found up here.
+On the castle hillside above crooked alleys and surprising vineyards, you will walk up the path to the castle area, a UNESCO World Heritage Site.
+The oldest vineyard in Bohemia is up here.

-The castle complex consists of numerous buildings, palaces, and churches – and as a real gem the Golden Lane which used to be the part of the castle where the guards and servants lived and spent their free time.
-It saw the light of day in the 16th century where it was part of the city’s fortifications.
+The castle complex consists of numerous buildings, palaces, and churches, and as a real gem, the Golden Lane, in the past the part of the castle where the guards and servants lived and spent their free time.
+It saw the light of day in the 16th century as part of the city’s fortifications.

-In the tiny street there were all the necessary shops and taverns, and many of them are still left quite untouched and appear today as real as they were in the past.
+In the tiny street, all the necessary shops and taverns existed, and many of them are still relatively untouched and appear as they were in the past.
 Now, instead of being goldsmith’s workshops, home of fortune tellers, and herbalist’s houses, the tiny cottages have been converted into art exhibitions and visitor shops.
-You will also notice no. 22 where the renowned writer Kafka lived for a few years.
+You will also notice no. 22, where the renowned writer Kafka lived for a few years.

-The name of the street, Golden Lane, refers to the numerous goldsmiths and other businesses up here who either sold golden products or attempted to create pure gold through questionable experiments.
+The street name Golden Lane refers to the numerous goldsmiths and other businesses up here who either sold golden products or attempted to create pure gold through questionable experiments.

-Beyond the famous lane, Prague Castle consists of the Old Royal Palace with the outstanding Vladislav Hall, Basilica of Saint George, Lobkowicz Palace, St Vitus Cathedral – besides several other constructions and picturesque gardens.
-The buildings represent all kinds of architectural styles from Renaissance to Gothic and baroque.
+Beyond the famous lane, Prague Castle consists of the Old Royal Palace with the outstanding Vladislav Hall, Basilica of Saint George, Lobkowicz Palace, and St Vitus Cathedral – besides several other constructions and picturesque gardens.
+The buildings represent a variety of architectural styles, from Renaissance to Gothic and Baroque.

-As a historic coronation location, St Vitus Cathedral is spectacular and features outstanding stained glass windows, as well as tombs of Bohemian kings and former Roman emperors.
+As a historic coronation location, St Vitus Cathedral is spectacular and features outstanding stained glass windows and tombs of Bohemian kings and former Roman emperors.

 There are now several options for an enticing museum visit in this area.

 Back on the castle grounds, you will on Hradcany Square, all flanked by beautiful palaces such as the Schwarzenberský palác, be able to access the National Gallery inside the Sternberg Palace (Šternberský palác).
-This is one option for a museum / gallery visit which will give you the opportunity to see the Collection of Old Masters, the Collection of 19th-century art and Classical Modernism, as well as the Collection of Modern and Contemporary Art.
+That is one option for a museum / gallery visit, which will allow you to see the Collection of Old Masters, the Collection of 19th-century Art and Classical Modernism, and the Collection of Modern and Contemporary Art.

-Another option is to visit the Strahov Monastery (Strahovský klášter), a monastery with an absolutely unique library.
+Another option is to visit the Strahov Monastery (Strahovský klášter), a monastery with a unique library.
 Continue past the beautiful Loreto church and cloister (a historic pilgrimage destination) to arrive at the impressive monastery founded in 1140.

-Before reaching the river, you will in the midst of Malá Strana be able to visit the Lennon Wall, a wall that since the 1980s and the communist days in Prague has been covered in John Lennon–inspired graffiti, and lyrics originating from the Beatles’ songs.
-Moreover, people have used it to leave messages about other relevant topics as well, of both local and more international character.
+Before reaching the river, you will in Malá Strana be able to visit the Lennon Wall, a wall that, since the 1980s and the communist days in Prague, has been covered in John Lennon–inspired graffiti and lyrics originating from the Beatles’ songs.
+Moreover, people have used it to leave messages about other relevant topics of both local and international character.

 Turn your second day in Prague into a nice stroll covering the attractions on the right riverbank of the Vltava River.

-As one of the first things to do today, head for the Jewish Quarter (Josefov) located between the river and the Old Town Square.
-The Jewish neighbourhood was established in the 13th century when Jews were told to gather in one specific area in town.
-During the following centuries more Jews arrived and the neighbourhood therefore became quite significant in Prague.
-Today, this part of town has significant importance in the Jews’ history.
+As one of the first things to do today, head for the Jewish Quarter (Josefov) between the river and the Old Town Square.
+The Jewish neighbourhood was established in the 13th century when Jews had to gather in one specific area in town.
+During the following centuries, more Jews arrived, and the neighbourhood thus became quite significant in Prague.
+Today, this part of town has a Jewish cultural heritage.
 More historical Jewish buildings have been preserved here than in any other city in Europe – despite massacres from as early as the 14th century until the horrors of the Second World War.

 The Jewish heritage even survived the Nazi occupation and the horrors of the Second World War.
 Adolf Hitler wanted to keep the Jewish Quarter in the city as a ‘Museum of an Extinct Race’.